tallinsec/tallinnsec.github.io/_products/meetup0xe.md

 image: ../images/cover1.png
 price: 27.01.2022 17.30-20:00
 features:
-    - label: 17.30 Gathering & grab a drink+pizzas
+    - label: 17.30 Gathering & grab a drink
       icon: fa-battery-full
-    - label: 17.45 Introduction by TallinnSec - what's new (Matis Palm)
+    - label: 17.45 Introduction by TallinnSec - what's new
       icon: fa-battery-three-quarters
-    - label: 18.00 "European IoT Cybersecurity Standard: Manufacter point of view" Otso Jousimaa, Ruuvi Innovations Ltd (Oy)
+    - label: 18.00 "European IoT Cybersecurity Standard" Otso Jousimaa, Ruuvi Innovations Ltd (Oy)
       icon: fa-battery-half
     - label: 18.45 "SOC-2 type Compliance" Viljar Bauman (Veriff)
       icon: fa-battery-quarter
     - label: 19.00 "Vulnerability assessment on autonomous vehicles" - Andrew Roberts (FinEst Smart City Center of Excellence)
       icon: fa-battery-empty
-    - label: 19.45 Closing at Mektory, beers & chill in Old Town (Location TBD)
+    - label: 19.45 Closing at Mektory, beers & chill in Old Town
       icon: fa-spinner fa-spin

 ---

-**Speaker bio:**

-- Otso Jousimaa - Ruuvi Innovations Ltd (Oy)
-- Person 2 - TBC
-- Andrew Roberts - Junior Researcher @TalTech working on Cybersecurity related to Autnomous Vehicles

 TallinnSec comes with a new wave of energy and we are happy to announce our very first event in 2022.
 Gotta admit, it took us a while to get back on our feet :D. The January event is kindly sponsored by Ruuvi Innovations Ltd (Oy).